Channel, Trend and Periodic-Wise Representation Learning for Multivariate Long-term Time Series Forecasting: Introduction

-In fact, the foundation of accurate long-term time series forecasting lies in the inherent inter-channel dependencies and time dependencies within the data, where time dependencies are further divided into trend and periodic.
-For inter-channel dependencies, recent studies~\cite{zhang-2023-crossformer,lin-2025-TQNet,liu-2024-itransformer} have employed attention mechanisms, owing to their strong ability to extract multi-level representations.
-For temporal dependencies, a common strategy in recent works~\cite{lin-2024-sparsetsf,wu-2023-timesnet,wang-2025-timemixerplus} is to downsample (see~\Cref{fig:downsample}) the time series into subsequences according to its periodicity, which has demonstrated strong predictive capability.
-At this stage, each subsequence exhibits the trend variations of the time series, while the relationships across subsequences capture periodic dependencies.
-Specifically, \cite{lin-2024-sparsetsf} employs a weight-shared MLP to extract intra-subsequence dependencies.
-Since time series often follow fixed periodic patterns (e.g., daily period), each downsampled subsequence tends to exhibit highly similar or consistent trends.
-However, this approach mainly focuses on dependencies within individual subsequences, while neglecting inter-subsequence dependencies, which results in the loss of valuable temporal information.
-Moreover, it also overlooks the modeling of inter-channel dependencies~\cite{yu-2024-Leddam}.
-These limitations highlight a fundamental question: how can we design a forecasting framework that effectively learns comprehensive temporal representations across, inter-channel, intra-subsequence, and inter-subsequence dependencies?
+Accurate long-term time series forecasting fundamentally relies on capturing the inherent inter-channel dependencies and temporal dependencies within the data.
+Temporal dependencies can be further categorized into trends and periodic patterns.
+For inter-channel dependencies, recent studies~\cite{zhang-2023-crossformer,lin-2025-TQNet,liu-2024-itransformer} have utilized attention mechanisms due to their strong capability to extract multi-level representations.
+For temporal dependencies, a common strategy~\cite{lin-2024-sparsetsf,wu-2023-timesnet,wang-2025-timemixerplus} is to downsample (see~\Cref{fig:downsample}) the time series into subsequences based on periodicity, which has demonstrated strong predictive capabilities.
+At this stage, each subsequence captures the trend variations of the time series, while relationships across subsequences reflect periodic dependencies.
+For instance, \cite{lin-2024-sparsetsf} employs a weight-shared MLP to extract intra-subsequence dependencies.
+Since time series often exhibit fixed periodic patterns (e.g., daily cycles), each downsampled subsequence tends to display consistent trends.
+However, this approach primarily focuses on dependencies within individual subsequences, neglecting inter-subsequence dependencies, which leads to the loss of valuable temporal information.
+Moreover, it overlooks the modeling of inter-channel dependencies~\cite{yu-2024-Leddam}.
+These limitations raise a fundamental question: how can we design a forecasting framework that effectively learns comprehensive temporal representations across inter-channel, intra-subsequence, and inter-subsequence dependencies?